 Is it all about workload?

 We know that emergency medicine is a busy place.
-Service pressures are unending, in the UK we have impossible to achieve 4-hour targets to meet, and demand appears to be rising year on year.
+It doesnt matter if you are a doctor or a nurse.
+Msn vs Dnp, it’s all the same once you’re in the ER, the service pressures are unending.
+In the UK we have impossible to achieve 4-hour targets to meet, and demand appears to be rising year on year.
 There is thus a natural tendency to believe that service pressures and workload are a major reason why we might struggle to teach in EM and other acute specialities.
 I want to challenge that and ask you to reconsider.
 For many years I have not believed that workload alone is a factor in the educational value and overall satisfaction of trainees.
 I based this on my experience as a Director of Medical Education in one of the largest UK hospitals and in my role as an Education Associate with the GMC.
 In both those jobs I have met and discussed education with thousands of UK trainees in a whole range of different speciailities, career paths and grades.
 What was obvious to me was that we found many trainees in ‘quiet’ posts who were as miserable as they could possibly be, and we also found trainees in the most bonkers busy posts you could imagine (like my own department) who were very happy indeed.
 The feeling was that workload does not equal satisfaction, but surely there must be a link…… or is there?

 In the UK all trainees are asked to complete the annual GMC survey.
 The results are available online 2and you can view them yourself here.
 The survey asks many questions, including those on overall satisfaction of a training post.
 This is an overall score about how trainees view the training opportunities in a post.
 It’s a global measure of how well they view the experience and opportunities.
 The survey also covers a whole range of other elements of the teaching and learning environment such as supervision, study leave, resources, teamwork, handover etc. So it’s pretty comprehensive at looking across the range of experiences our trainees have.